action #126068

 Let me know if something doesn't work and we could also help there.

-Updated by pcervinka 11 months ago
+Updated by pcervinka over 1 year ago

 I don't understand where are you heading and suggesting us to use AY for jobs which we are not primarily responsible.
 We shouldn't to be responsible for generic image preparation jobs(unless it is on our specific hardware, or is it related to very specific configuration).
 We always reused existing images, like other teams.
 If someones decides to fix reported problem, I don't mind how they will do it.
 If is solution to use AY, why not, we will just update job dependencies.
 Or something changed at some point and each team should create own qcow2 image preparation jobs?

-Updated by JERiveraMoya 11 months ago
+Updated by JERiveraMoya over 1 year ago

 pcervinka wrote: